 Yes.
 If the FFDR is within its extended deadline and has not yet been submitted, the FFDR can be deleted.
 However, a new extension request would be required to create and submit the FFDR if the FFDR is deleted.

-There will be a three-year window after each report year for FFDR preparers to amend a submitted FFDR.
-For example, the report deadline for the 2024 FFDR year is September 3, 2024.
-FFDR preparers can amend their submitted 2024 report until September 3, 2027.
+There will be a three-year window after each report year for FFDR Preparers to amend a submitted FFDR.
+For example, the report deadline for the 2025 FFDR year is October 31, 2025.
+FFDR Preparers can amend their submitted 2025 report until October 31, 2028.
 This is referred to as the "amendment window."

-Beginning September 4, 2024, a "Request Amendment" link will display on the Initial Report(s) page next to the IHE's submitted report.
-The FFDR preparer will click this link to submit an amendment request.
+Beginning November 1 of each year a "Request Amendment" link will display on the Initial Report(s) page next to the IHE's submitted report.
+The FFDR Preparer will click this link to submit an amendment request.

 Can an amendment request be denied?

-No. Amendment requests for the 2024 report year will be automatically approved.
-Users will see their request is approved shortly after submitting the request.
+No. Amendment requests will be automatically approved.
+Users will see their request is approved in the system shortly after submitting the request.

 How long will an IHE have to submit a revised FFDR after an amendment request is approved?